Going into Career Missions

-- One couple to help Bruno and Audrey Couto at the Paysandú camp.
+- One couple to help at the Paysandú camp.
 Paysandú is a city of about 76,000 people.

 - Two couples to start a church in Rivera, a city on the border of Brazil with 64,000 inhabitants.
 The immediately neighboring city of Santana do Livramento in Brazil makes Rivera an “international city” of 200,000 inhabitants.

-- Two couples to start a church in Tacuarembó, a city of 55,000 people.
+- wo couples to start a church in Tacuarembó, a city of 55,000 people.